Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Unstable Performance During Generation

 \subsection{Empirical Evidence of Instability}

-To comprehensively evaluate the unstable performance of long reasoning LLMs, we run AIME24 and AMC23 64 times while MATH-500 and OlympiadBench 16 times on various models.
+To comprehensively evaluate the unstable performance of long-CoT reasoning LLMs, we run AIME24 and AMC23 64 times while MATH-500 and OlympiadBench 16 times on various models.

-\paragraph{Model.} From Figure \ref{fig:box_dataset_temp} (a), we can see that the Pass@1 scores are significantly unstable.
-For instance, the maximum score difference exceeds 20 points when evaluating \texttt{DeepScaleR-1.5B} on AIME24.
-Although the difference decreases within OlympiadBench, it is still about five points.
-We also find that the unstable performance persists across LLMs containing parameters from 1.5B to 32B, regardless of model size.
-Additionally, the maximum score difference of \texttt{DeepScaleR-1.5B} is similar to that of \texttt{DeepSeeK-Distill} models, indicating that the unstable performance phenomenon happens in both SFT and RL models.
+\paragraph{Model.} Figure \ref{fig:box_dataset_temp} (a) shows that the Pass@1 scores are significantly unstable.
+For instance, the score difference exceeds 20 points when evaluating \texttt{DeepScaleR-1.5B} on AIME24.
+Although the difference decreases within MATH-500, it remains around 3 points.
+We also find that unstable performance persists across LLMs with 1.5B to 32B parameters, regardless of model size.
+Additionally, the score difference of \texttt{DeepScaleR-1.5B} is similar to that of \texttt{DeepSeeK-Distill} models, indicating that this phenomenon happens in both RL- and SFT-trained models.
+See Table \ref{fig:box_dataset_temp_2} for results on AMC23 and OlympiadBench.

 \paragraph{Decoding Temperature.} We also examine the effect of decoding temperature.
 As shown in Figure \ref{fig:box_dataset_temp} (b), performance varies similarly across most temperatures, except for temperature $0$, which yields more stable scores.
 Although greedy decoding (i.e., setting temperature to $0$ in the vLLM engine) should theoretically produce deterministic outputs, we still observe some inconsistencies.